SalmaAlorifi/BabyGiraffe/README.md

 ---

+ - How did we come up with this idea : **We wanted to create a game that is easy for children to play and learn from it.**

 ## How did we come up with this idea :
 We wanted to create a game that is easy for children to play and learn from it.